 Take your herbal skills to a new level this week, becoming a wild chef as you wander through fields, forests and seashores in search of wild foods, dining on edible roots and shoots, drinks and desserts – and don’t forget the preparation of edible insects!
 We’ll make placemats, bowls, soup spoons and plates from natural materials for our feasts out under the stars.
 We’ll make increasingly more intricate plant extractions and experiment with more herbs.

 As advanced herbalists, we will practice first aid so that you can go beyond the beginner level of wilderness medicine.
 We will learn the valuable skills of navigating, lost-proofing and orienteering in order to stay safe while wandering through nature.
 We’ll also practice how to respond if confronted by a wild animal.
-And of course, we’ll enjoy Mother Nature’s Herbal Spa, complete with clay masks, facial steams, natural tattoos, hair care, aromatherapy, flower essences and more.
+And of course, we’ll enjoy Mother Nature’s Herbal Spa, complete with clay masks, facial steams, hair care, aromatherapy, flower essences and more.

 Camp Goals and Skills:

 The goal of this camp session is to bring you to the next level as an herbalist, from merely working with the herbs on a physical level, to also understanding the mental, emotional, physical and social needs of your patients so that they may fully heal.
 Skills introduced include:

 - Ability to feed yourself on wild edibles without losing energy;